Join “Best of BU & Web Weekly” For Exclusive Shoe Deals

 If you are just starting to build a shoe wardrobe, we kindly redirect you to read up on how to pair black, dark brown, light brown, and burgundy shoes.
+You can find these guides in the menu above.
 If you’re looking to expand, let’s talk about green shoes!

 Not all greens are created equal.
 There’s loden, bottle green, kelly green, mint, and a host of others.
 Diving into each shade available is beyond the scope of even this article, but we’ll do our best to remind you how important it is to consider hue when getting dressed.